-The Augusta Rule Tax lets homeowners rent their properties for up to 14 days a year without reporting the income.
+The Augusta Rule Tax lets you rent your property for up to 14 days a year and not report the income.
 This article will explain how it works and how you can use it to earn tax-free income.

 Key Takeaways

-• Proper documentation, including rental agreements and records of market rates, is essential for leveraging the Augusta Rule and defending against potential IRS audits.
+- Proper documentation, including rental agreements and records of market rates, is key to using the Augusta Rule and defending against IRS audits.

 Maximize Earnings with the Augusta Tax Rule for Tax-Free Rental Income